(Updated 2020) How to Read Email Headers and Identify SPAM?

-It is not only plain intrusive, it also puts our online identity at risk.
+The tumorous flow of SPAM requires a SMART solution.
+Read below to keep your inbox free of junk.
+It is not only plain intrusive, but it also puts our online identity at risk.
 Phishing attacks have only been on the rise ever since they came into existence.

-Here comes the advance debugging of email which is commonly known as analysing the email headers.
-Let’s understand what email headers are and how they can help in detecting fraudulent emails.
+Here comes the advance debugging of email which is commonly known as analyzing the email headers.
+Let's understand what email headers are and how they can help in detecting fraudulent emails.

 The complete email header would provide much more information on the origin of a message and is a useful tool for tracking and stopping SPAM and virus-laden email.